Netskope IPO: how to trade Netskope shares

 What might influence the Netskope live stock price?

-Once listed, Netskope’s stock performance will depend on both internal execution and broader market forces.
+Now trading on Nasdaq, Netskope’s stock performance depends on internal execution and market forces.

 Macroeconomic and sector trends